Operational clarity for daily work

 Preventive Maintenance Frequency

-Below are typical intervals for hotel preventive maintenance of major systems.
-This is a starting point—adjust based on operating conditions and failure history.
+Here are typical preventive maintenance intervals for the major systems.
+Treat them as a starting point and adjust for your operating conditions and failure history.

 Equipment Frequency Key Tasks